HEAR | Access

 Research has identified that students with disabilities from disadvantaged backgrounds face considerable challenges in terms of their chances of progressing to higher education in Ireland.
 In order to increase the numbers of students facing the 'double disadvantage' of poverty and disability, DARE and HEAR colleges have agreed to prioritise applicants for both DARE and HEAR when allocating reduced points places.
 Applicants eligible for both schemes can only be prioritised where they have met all the admissions criteria for consideration.

-Students wishing to apply to HEAR should do so online through the CAO website by 1st February 2020.
+Students wishing to apply to HEAR should do so online through the CAO website by 5:00PM on 1st February 2024.

 The DCU Access Service will be in contact with you by email (using your CAO email address) after you receive your CAO offer with details of your compulsory HEAR orientation.